-Figure 3 : Villages located around the mount Oku
+Figure 3: Villages located around the mount Oku

-iculture.
-The main crops are maze, bean, cassava, cane, legums composed mainly of Bitter leaf and posed of cows, cheeps, porcs, and chicken.
+The Oku peoples practise mainly agriculture.
+The main crops are maze, bean, cassava, cocoyams, plantain, banana, sugar cane, legums composed mainly of Bitter leaf and Njamajama.
+Domestic animals are composed of cows, cheeps, porcs, and chicken.

-The summit of the mount Oku is subjected to bush fires, used by Bororos+ or Foulani farmers for grazing.
+The summit of the mount Oku is subjected to bush fires, used by "Bororos" or Foulani farmers for grazing.
 The Foulanic farmers are nomadic.
 There exists many conflicts for lands between farmers.
 Bush fires constitute one of the main threat for Prunus africana in the Northwest region.

 As outlined before, the mount Oku covers two divisions in the North west region: the Boyo and the Bui divisions to be précised.
-The side located in the Boyo division is called mount ljim+and the one located in the Bui division is called mount Kilum+.
+The side located in the Boyo division is called "mount ljim" and the one located in the Bui division is called "mount Kilum".

-This mountain hosts the unique natural forest which surrounds the volcanic lack of Oku or the % Qku lack+.
-To protect this forest which constitutes the scarce habitat of the two endemic and endangered bird species Touraco bannermani and Platysteira laticincta, one project entitled % be Kilum Ijim project+ was launched with the financial support of the BirdLife International in 1993.
-To imply local people to the conservation of the forest resources and to the maintenance of the water regime which bears from the mountains, the % ilum Ijim project+ assisted local populations in the acquisition of community forests.
+This mountain hosts the unique natural forest which surrounds the volcanic lack of Oku or the "Oku lack".
+To protect this forest which constitutes the scarce habitat of the two endemic and endangered bird species Touraco bannermani and Platysteira laticincta, one project entitled "the Kilum Ijim project" was launched with the financial support of the BirdLife International in 1993.
+To imply local people to the conservation of the forest resources and to the maintenance of the water regime which bears from the mountains, the "Kilum Ijim project" assisted local populations in the acquisition of community forests.
 The project also proposed the erection of one important part of the forest in a protected area, the flora sanctuary of Kilum Ijim to be précised.
 A total number of seventeen (17) community forests were created with the Prunus exploitation being the main goal.
 The simple management plans of all the 17 forests were developed.
 The problem is that, those simple management plans were developed without suitable Prunus inventories.